cszaiti/SDP/README.md

-# SDP: Empirical Evaluation of Robustness for Deep Learning-Based Software Defect Prediction Models
+# Empirical Evaluation of Robustness for Deep Learning-Based Software Defect Prediction Models

 This repository contains the source code and datasets for the paper **"Empirical Evaluation of Robustness for Deep Learning-Based Software Defect Prediction Models"**.